BCDevOps/platform-services/security/aporeto/docs/QuickStart.md

 **:point_up: Note**

-> The access policies defined in the NSP will apply to all pods within the namespace.
+> The namespace-level access policies defined in the NSP will apply to all pods within that namespace.

 If you're not sure of the exact name use the `oc project` command to find out what project you're using.